nadrino/kotor-walkthrough/kotor/walkthrough/060_Manaan.md

 	- That's it?
 Only two laws?
 	- How can you be neutral when the Sith are trying to conquer everything?
 	- That seems awfully short sighted…
-	- I understand. -> Impossible persuade -> need force persuade
+	- Very well... -> Impossible persuade -> need force persuade
 - Talk to droid
 - Enter city -> left fountain -> Talk to humans -> admire view
 - Go right
 - Open door -> selkath -> private conversation -> talk to sith + republic shifters
-- right corridor
+- right corridor -> Atho West
-- Jolee’s Wife
+- Jolee’s friend
 - Talk to Jolee
 	- Tell me about Sunry.
 How do you know him?

 - Right -> bar
 	- Nilko Bwaas (Republic Hiring Mercenaries)
 		- You're a lot more friendly than most of the Selkath here.